 of estimated worldwide financial losses in 2013 to repair online damage to personal reputations

 estimated lost worldwide due to damage to professional reputation

 of respondents take active steps to edit or remove online information that might impact their reputations

-of those surveyed, take the time to find the latest info for protecting their reputations online
+of those surveyed who take the time to take the latest info for protecting their reputations online

 Using location services?
 Limit who knows your whereabouts, pay attention to where/when you check in, and link to social media with care.